-San Francisco to ban sales of flavored vaping liquids
+San Francisco to ban sales of vaping flavored liquid

 Businesses that violate the law could have their city tobacco sales permits suspended.

-Small business owners have said they will lose business because people can still buy the flavored “e-liquid” and tobacco products in neighboring cities or online and have them delivered to their San Francisco homes.
+Small business owners have said they will lose business because people can still buy the flavored “e-liquid” and tobacco products in neighboring cities or purchase them online and have them delivered to their San Francisco homes.

 “Those tobacco products aren’t 100 percent of our revenue, but they are an anchor product,” Miriam Zouzounis, a board member of the Arab American Grocers Association whose father owns a small corner store, told the San Francisco Chronicle.